LCapitani/Cardiff_IFNg_COVID/README.md

 ### Cardiff_IFNg_COVID
-Code depositry outlining the methodological approach used for the development of a logistic regression model and accompanying univariate analysisf or the scientific article published in XYZ titled.
+Code depositry outlining the methodological approach used for the development of a logistic regression model and accompanying univariate analysis for the scientific article published in {awaiting publication}.